YangLiuqing-add/YangLiuqing-add.github.io/_showcase/self/Kriuna.md

 ---
 show: true
 width: 32
-date: 2025-10-15 00:01:00 +0800
+date: 2026-8-14 00:01:00 +0800
 group: Field Work
 ---

-#### 🇸🇪 Sala Field Campaign, Sweden
+#### 🇸🇪 NAVIS Seismic Campaign, Kiruna, Sweden

-Participated in Ludvika field geophysics campaigns in central Sweden as part of the Smart Exploration Research Center at Uppsala University.
-The fieldwork involved the deployment of seismic acquisition equipment, geophones, nodal sensors, vibroseis/source operations, and distributed acoustic sensing (DAS) systems using surface and borehole fiber-optic cables.
-The surveys were conducted for mineral exploration and subsurface characterization in the Blötberget mining area.
+Participated in the NAVIS seismic field campaign at the Viscaria mining area in Kiruna, northern Sweden, as part of the Smart Exploration Research Center at Uppsala University.
+The fieldwork involved the deployment of more than 3,500 seismic recorders, installation of fiber-optic cables in three deep boreholes, and acquisition of distributed acoustic sensing (DAS) data for mineral exploration and subsurface characterization.

 <table style="width:100%; border-collapse:collapse;">
 <tr>